Leith, North Dakota: History

-White nationalists
+Neo-Nazis

-In 2012, after moving to Leith, Craig Cobb began buying up land, at one point, reportedly owning at least 12 plots of land.
-Cobb has expressed a desire to turn the town into a white nationalist community.
-As a reaction to Cobb, some locals have advocated to disincorporate Leith back into Grant County proper.
-In November 2013 Cobb was arrested and charged with three counts of terrorizing stemming from an incident in which he confronted another town resident with both a shotgun and a rifle.
+In 2011, a white supremacist named Craig Cobb began buying land in Leith, owning at least 12 plots of land by September 2013.
+Cobb wanted to move in other white supremacists so he could gain an electoral majority, take over the city government, and transform Leith into a neo-Nazi stronghold.
+This initiative was strongly supported by the National Socialist Movement (NSM), which was considered at the time to be the largest and most prominent neo-Nazi organization in the United States, but was strongly opposed by locals.
+Some locals advocated disincorporating the town to prevent Cobb's takeover.
+On September 22, 2013, an anti-racist protest was held in Leith.
+The protest drew hundreds of participants, mostly Native Americans from the Standing Rock Sioux Reservation and other nearby reservations.
+It was held on the same day an NSM meeting was scheduled in Leith.
+In November 2013, Cobb and one of his followers were arrested after confronting another resident with a shotgun and a rifle.

+In February 2014, Cobb accepted a plea bargain and was sentenced to four years of supervised probation.
+He was fitted with an ankle monitor and banned from returning to Leith.
 Today, Cobb no longer owns any buildings in Leith.
 He deeded six properties back to the town at no charge and sold off a few others.
-Three are still owned by other white supremacists, but they have shown little inclination to take up where Cobb left off.
+Three were still owned by other white supremacists, but they showed little inclination to take up where Cobb left off.

-After two men suspected of ties to Cobb were elected to the city council in June 2018, mayor Ryan Schock circulated a petition to disincorporate Leith.
+After two people suspected of ties to Cobb were elected to the city council in June 2018, mayor Ryan Schock circulated a petition to disincorporate Leith.
+Both of them denied having any affiliations with Cobb or with any white supremacist movements.
 The Grant County commission subsequently cleared the way for a referendum on July 23, 2018 on dissolving the city.
 However, due to concerns that the original date was earlier than Century Code (state statutes) permitted, the vote was moved to November 6, the day of the 2018 midterm elections.
-As of September 2022, the city of Leith is still listed on the website of Grant County.
+As of July 2024, the city of Leith was still listed on the website of Grant County.